 The first year starts as a four-week summer program for upcoming 10th grade students.
-The purpose of this program is to provide the opportunity for students to empower themselves and learn survival skills that connect them to the natural environment through Wilderness Survival Training and Sailing Courses.
+The purpose of this program is to provide the opportunity for students to empower themselves and learn survival skills that connect them to the natural environment through Sailing Courses.
 The program builds trust, leadership skills, self-confidence and teamwork.

 At the end of the four-week program, all graduates are offered an active mentorship program for one year.
 Professional mentors will be available 24/7 for all the students throughout the year.